Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

 library(janitor)
 ```

-## models used to generate biomass projections for PICTs
+## Models used to generate biomass projections for PICTs

 To generate biomass projections for PICTs, we used biomass estimates
 produced by six different fisheries models: